mgleeming/synthedia/README.md

                             Increasing this number means each mass spectral peak will be described by more data points but will also slow processing time and increase file size.

-    Chromatography:
-      --rt_peak_fwhm RT_PEAK_FWHM
-                            Chromatographic peak full with at half maximum intehsity in seconds.
-      --rt_instability RT_INSTABILITY
+      --esi_instability ESI_INSTABILITY
                             Simulates imperfection in chromatographic peaks by
                             applying a randomly intensity scaling factor to adjacent scans.
 A value of 0 indicates no randomness.
                             A value of 100 indicates high spray instability.

+    Chromatography:
+      --rt_peak_fwhm RT_PEAK_FWHM
+                            Chromatographic peak full with at half maximum intehsity in seconds.
       --original_run_length ORIGINAL_RUN_LENGTH
                             Length in minutes of original data file.
 If not given, this will be determined by taking the difference